Kazitanvirazad/CSV4POJO/README.md

 Creates an empty csv file with all the headings mapped with the given java class annotated fields If path is null it will use the project root as the default path.
-If fileName is null it will use bean Class name as the file name
+If fileName is null it will use bean Class name as the file name.
 </pre>

 <h4>Configuring Java class instance variables with CSVUtil FieldType annotations</h4>